 - Spending crypto to purchase goods and services.

-- Giving crypto to someone, excluding to your spouse or civil partner.
+- Giving or gifting crypto to someone, excluding your spouse or civil partner.

-We’ll look at examples of this a little further down.
+We’ll look at examples of this a little later in this guide.

 Share pooling cost basis method

-As with general property accounting, to calculate a gain or loss, we first need to know the cost basis of the property.
+As with general property accounting, to calculate a gain or loss, we first need to know the property's cost basis.

 There are three possible cost basis methods within the share pooling method:

 - Same-Day Rule: If an investor buys and sells coins on the same day, they need to use the cost basis on this day to calculate their gain or loss.
-If the investor is selling more than they bought on that day, move onto the next rule.
+If the investor sells more than they bought that day, move on to the next rule.

 - Bed and Breakfasting Rule: If an investor sells and repurchases the same tokens within 30 days, they should use the cost basis of tokens they bought within that month to calculate their gain or loss.
-If they're selling more than they bought within this month, move onto the final rule.
+If they're selling more than they purchased within this month, move on to the final rule.

-- Section 104 Rule: If the above two rules don’t apply to any of an investor's crypto transactions, they need to use this cost basis method when calculating their crypto taxes.
-The section 104 rule works like the average cost basis method in that they must calculate an average cost basis for a pool of assets by adding up the total amount paid for all assets and dividing it by the total amount of coins/tokens held.
+- Section 104 Rule: If the above two rules don’t apply to an investor's crypto transactions, they need to use this cost basis method when calculating their crypto taxes.
+The section 104 rule works like the average cost basis method in that they must calculate an average cost basis for a pool of assets by adding up the total amount paid for all assets and dividing it by the total amount of coins/tokens.

-Find out more in our calculating crypto tax UK guide.
+Find out more in our share pooling crypto UK guide.

-With the basics covered, let’s look at some examples of common transactions and the tax implications.
+With the basics covered, let’s look at some examples of common transactions and their tax implications.

 Selling crypto for GBP

-Investors may sell crypto through centralised crypto exchanges like Coinbase, Crypto.com and Gemini.
-They may also sell directly from their non-custodial wallet using peer-to-peer trading platforms.
+Investors may sell crypto through centralised crypto exchanges such as Coinbase, Binance, Crypto.com and Gemini.
+They may also sell directly from their non-custodial wallets, such as a MetaMask wallet, Ledger or Trezor device via decentralised, peer-to-peer trading platforms.

-Regardless of the platform the investor uses to sell their crypto, the tax implications remain the same - it is a disposal and therefore a capital gain or loss must be calculated.
+Regardless of the platform the investor uses to sell their crypto, the tax implications remain the same - it is a disposal.
+Therefore a capital gain or loss must be calculated.

-To calculate the gain or loss, take the cost basis of the asset and subtract it from the sale price.
+To calculate the gain or loss, take the asset's cost basis and subtract it from the sale price.

 Let’s take a look at a couple of examples.